user profile avatar

 Bio

 "You get out of something however much you put into it."
-Setting priorities and persevering to achieve my goals is thus my life mindset.
+Setting priorities and persevering to achieve my goals is my life mindset.
 In the 4th grade I discovered that the pepper and vinegar contents in Tabasco Sauce inhibit mold growth, and invented a preservation method for jack-o-lanterns!
 Inventor - Patent #10,667,535 https://uspto.report/patent/grant/10,667,535.
 I am also a competitive swimmer and I train 8x a week.
-I've been playing piano since the age of four and am currently a Level 8 Pianist, performing at church, upon requests of loved ones, during my volunteer service at my local senior assisted living home, and for my Youtube channel!
-I am also President of the Notre Dame Chinese Cultural Club, hosting activities and community service events related to Chinese cultural festivals i.e. organizing activities and crafts for the elderly at the senior living home during Chinese New Year and Mid-Autumn Festival.
+I've been playing piano since the age of four, and I am currently a Level 8 Pianist, performing at church, upon requests of loved ones, and during my volunteer service at my local senior assisted living home!
+I am also President of the Notre Dame Chinese Cultural Club, hosting activities and community service events related to Chinese culture i.e. organizing activities and crafts for the elderly at the senior living home during Chinese New Year and Mid-Autumn Festival.
 I am fluent in Mandarin Chinese and also proficient in Spanish.
 My future academic goals include studying Biomedical/ Bioengineering as my intended major during undergrad and then applying for medical school!
 God bless!

 Education